Strut Learning

 Research

-Strut Learning creates adaptive e-Learning technology to support Emotional Intelligence (EQ) and Social-Emotional Learning (SEL) development in schools.
-To this end, we utilized research on EQ and academic performance to develop our EQ/SEL technologies to integrate seamlessly across education environments.
+Strut Learning creates adaptive e-Learning technology to support Emotional Intelligence (EQ) development in schools.
+To this end, we utilized research on Social-Emotional Learning (SEL) to explore how E-Learning platforms could integrate EQ development into academic content.

 Problem